Today's Articles

 Sat, 05.06.1600

-Black History in STEM and Medicine, a story
+Black History in STEM, a story

 Even before they were exposed to Western science and medicine, many African cultures used natural versions of aspirin, kaolin (an effective cure for diarrhea), and herbal treatments for skin infections.
-African doctors had discovered effective herbal remedies for several diseases; the Zulu people had found medicinal applications from over 700 plants.
+African doctors had discovered effective herbal remedies for several diseases; the Zulu people had found medicinal applications for over 700 plants.
 This intersectionality of knowledge, suppressed conditions, desire to be innovative, and curiosity prevailed.

 Since 1916, when St. Elmo Brady became the first African American to earn a Ph.D. in chemistry, Blacks have played an increasingly important role in laboratories and lecture halls.
 Current data indicates that African Americans comprise nearly 4 percent of Ph.D. students in chemistry.
-Also, in 1968, the Association of Black Psychologists (ABPSi) was founded.
+In 1968, the Association of Black Psychologists (ABPSi) was founded.

 To Become an Environmental Scientist